 Shanghai Museum is famous for its large collection of rare cultural pieces.
-The museum now houses over 120,000 pieces of cultural relics in twelve categories, including Chinese bronzes, ceramics, paintings and calligraphy, and artifacts.
-Opened in 1995, it is the newest of the top four museums in China.
+The museum now houses over 120,000 precious historical relics in twelve categories, including Chinese bronze, ceramics, paintings, furniture, calligraphy, seals, jades, ancient coins, and sculptures.

 Shanghai Museum is especially well-known for its collection of bronze pieces.

 The 1,200-square-meter exhibition room displays more than 400 beautifully decorated bronze items, which provide a panoramic picture of China from the 18th century BC to the 3rd century BC.

 The items exhibited include wine, food, and water vessels, musical instruments, and weapons from the Xia Dynasty in 2000 BC to the Warring States Period (221 BC).